Gardening for Beginners 🌱 START HERE

 The loud noise and sheer power of chainsaws belie their relatively simple design.
 Disassembling a chainsaw to measure and replace its bar and chain is a quick and easy task that requires very few tools.

 It’s essential that the replacement parts be the correct size.
-However, even if the user doesn’t have the original manual and the measurements are not printed on the bar, they’re easy to determine.
+If you don’t have the chainsaw’s original manual and the measurements are not printed on the bar, they’re still easy to figure out.
 With our how-to guide for measuring a chainsaw bar and chain, there’s one fewer reason to put off replacing worn chainsaw parts.
+With regular maintenance, you’ll be able to use the chainsaw safely for years to come.